-Alondra Silva is a translator and entrepreneur co-founder of traduce.cl.
+Alondra Silva is a Qualified Trainer in Intercultural Learning for the AFS Learning Program.
 She has been volunteering with AFS Chile and AFS Brazil since she studied in Portugal.
 She has a passion for intercultural communication and social justice.
-She was an AFS SIIC scholar in Portland in 2015 and 2016 and attended NQT training in the Dominican Republic on April.
+She was an AFS SIIC scholar in Portland in 2015 and 2016.

 Great reflections Alondra!

 Great post!
 Very interesting reflections and exercise to motivate us to keep developing our own intercultural competencies. :)